 What is the space now?

 The area is now Castle Car Park.
-It is between the Foss and Clifford’s Tower motte and between the end of the Female Prison and Castlegate and Coppergate Centre.
+It is between the Foss and Clifford’s Tower motte and between the end of the Female Prison part of York Castle Museum and Castlegate and Coppergate Centre.

 What did the Castle Gateway Masterplan say?

 - Create a new building on the back on Coppergate to make the building turn towards the new public space

 - Enable the York Castle Museum to welcome visitors and increase access through a new building – ‘Castle Gateway Building’ – linked to the end of the Female Prison

 In the future Castle Car Park area, what are people doing?

 Getting as close to the Foss as possible – ideally close enough to get their feet wet! #GatheringPlace #GatheringWithWater #GatheringPlayfully

 Sitting and perching, with a sandwich or an ice cream. #GatheringPlace

 Thinking, praying, saying the Mourner’s Kaddish and ‘facing the history of 1190’ in a place that is spatially connected to Clifford’s Towers and, like the plaque that is currently at the base of the motte, visually references Jewish history and faith. #GatheringPlace #GatheringHeritage